 - Parachain ID/Index (which parachain the bid or crowdloan will support)

-For a crowdloan, the team will also need to supply an end date, after which the tokens will be returned to contributors if a slot has not been won, and a cap for overall funds that can be contributed.
+For a crowdloan, the team will also need to supply a campaign end date, after which the tokens will be returned to contributors if a slot has not been won, and a cap for overall funds that can be contributed.
 For a direct bid, the team will need to specify in which auction to bid (Auction Index) and the amount to bid.

 A Note on Lease Periods